Best German City Names: 200+ Historic & Imaginary Ideas

 Falkenhorst

-Falcon's nest, suggesting a hunting lodge settlement of nobility, perched high with commanding territorial views
+Falcon's nest, suggesting a noble hunting lodge set high above nearby lands

 Morgentau

-Morning dew, a gentle name evoking misty valley meadows and the peaceful awakening of a rural community
+Morning dew, a gentle name for misty valley meadows and a rural community

 Grünhain

-Green grove, calling to mind protected forest clearings where Cistercian monks might have established self-sufficient abbeys
+Green grove, suggesting protected forest clearings and self-sufficient abbeys

 Eisentor